ibm-watson-data-lab/simple-logging-service/README.md

 ### ETCD_URL

-`ETCD_URL` determines which [Etcd](https://github.com/coreos/etcd) instance should be used for Discovery Mode.
+`ETCD_URL` determines which [Etcd](https://github.com/coreos/etcd) instance should be used for the Service Registry.

-Discovery Mode allows the Metrics Collector Microservice to be utilised by the [Simple Search Service](https://github.com/ibm-cds-labs/simple-search-service) to log searches.
-This is achieved by using the [Simple Orchestration](https://github.com/mattcollins84/simple-orchestration-js) module.
+The Service Registry allows the Metrics Collector Microservice to be utilised by the [Simple Search Service](https://github.com/ibm-cds-labs/simple-search-service) to log searches.
+This is achieved by using the [Simple Service Registry](https://github.com/mattcollins84/simple-service-registry) module.

 ### VCAP_SERVICES